 5. Network, network, networkLike a lot of industries, employment in elite sports is about both what you know and who you know.
 Not only can making strong relationships with your lecturers and tutors at uni strengthen academic performance, it’ll put you in touch with people in the industry who will hear about job opportunities first.
 “Maintain good relationships with Exercise Science staff – they often have links with sports teams and organisations.” says Sean.
 By building good relationships with your lecturers and tutors, you’ll have industry related people on your side who you can ask to give you a reference for any job application.

-Interested in learning from pros like Sean?
+Think a career in sport is for you?
 Find out more about studying Sport and Exercise Science at Murdoch.